Extraordinary people saving and improving lives through the gift of cells and tissues.

 The Association was founded in 1976 by a group of doctors and scientists who had started in 1949 our nation’s first tissue bank, the United States Navy Tissue Bank.
 Recognizing the increasing use of human tissue for transplant, these individuals saw the need for a national organization to develop standards, promote ethics and increase donations.

 Since its beginning, the AATB has been dedicated to improving and saving lives by promoting the safety, quality and availability of donated human tissue.
-To fulfill that mission, the AATB publishes standards and accredits tissue banks.
-It certifies personnel and operates a tissue network.
+To fulfill that mission, the AATB publishes standards, accredits tissue banks and certifies personnel.
 The association also interacts with regulatory agencies and conducts educational meetings.

 First published in 1984 and presently in its 13th edition, the AATB’s Standards for Tissue Banking are recognized in both the United States and around the world as the definitive guide for tissue banking.
 These Standards are the only private tissue-banking standards published in the United States, and they are the most comprehensive and detailed tissue-banking standards in the world.
 As such, the AATB’s Standards have served as the model for federal and state regulations as well as several international directives and standards.
 Currently, the statutes and/or regulations of more than 20 states reference AATB’s Standards, institutional accreditation, or individual certification.
 At least six states require AATB accreditation for any tissue bank operating in their state.